Masking Intent, Sustaining Equilibrium: Risk-Aware Potential-Game-Based Service Provision in Dynamic Mobile Crowdsensing: Evaluation

-$\bullet$ \textit{One-snapshot eIE (OeIE):} We report the adversary's eIE $\xi_j$ in \eqref{eq:inference_error_intent_rev} (and its average over workers), with distance metric \eqref{eq:distance_intent_rev}.
-A larger OeIE means stronger resistance against optimal Bayesian inference from a single perturbed report.
+$\bullet$ \textit{AOeIE:} AOeIE denotes the average one-snapshot intent estimation error.
+Specifically, we report the adversary's eIE $\xi_j$ in~\eqref{eq:inference_error_intent_rev}, averaged over evaluated workers with the distance metric in~\eqref{eq:distance_intent_rev}.
+A larger AOeIE indicates that the perturbed reports retain greater uncertainty against optimal Bayesian inference from a single observation.